sensu/web/README.md

 ## Roadmap

 As of version 6.0, the Sensu Go web interface is no longer included in the sensu-go codebase.
-Users who download and compile Sensu Go from source will need to download and run the web interface as a separate component.
-Also, although they currently share certain features, the web interface included in the commercial distribution (see: https://sensu.io/downloads) and this project will no longer share a common codebase.
+Users who download and compile Sensu Go from source will need to download and run the web interface as a separate component (see: [INSTALL.md](INSTALL.md)).
+Also, although they currently share certain features, the web interface included in the [commercial distribution](https://sensu.io/downloads) and this project will no longer share a common codebase.

+For more details see: [Building a better UI for Sensu].

 ### Goals